rayk/darpule/README.md

 - [duty](https://pub.dartlang.org/packages/duty) provides more then a Tuple but does have type safe containers for a Monuple, Pairple and Triple.
 - [vacuum_persistent] (https://pub.dartlang.org/packages/vacuum_persistent) provide a complete persistence with immutable data structures.

-If packages should be on this list and is not, just add it via a pull request or rise an [issue](https://github.com/rayk/darpule/issues/new).
+If a packages should be on this list and is not, just add it via a pull request or rise an [issue](https://github.com/rayk/darpule/issues/new).